 Above: The pier at Ullapool in 1977

 As I continued to stare, more memories stirred.
-I could identify the prefabricated hut in which I knew I had spent a night, or nights.
+I could identify the prefabricated hut in which I knew I had spent a night, or nights at some time in the distant past.
 I could see the building that had been the guard room and I could recognise the layout of the main camp roads, one of which led uphill to the headland beyond overlooking the Atlantic Ocean.
 It was a most unsettling experience because I couldn't imagine why I would ever have had a reason to be there before.
-After perhaps 15 minutes studying the scene I suddenly realised that if I didn't set off back to the Ullapool road I was in danger of missing my ferry connection.
+After perhaps 15 minutes studying the scene, I suddenly realised that if I didn't set off back to the Ullapool road, I was in danger of missing my ferry connection.
 The journey right across the island from west to east was about 35 miles and I reached Stornoway Harbour with just a few minutes to spare.
-Once I was on board the ferry I asked a couple of crew members if they could tell me anything about Aird Uig.
+Once I was on board the ferry, I asked a couple of crew members if they could tell me anything about Aird Uig.
 One had never heard of it and the other had heard of a village of that name but didn't know anything about a military base there.

-In 2015 there are several Internet sites about Aird Uig and the former radar station on the Atlantic headland, many with then-and-now pictures.
+Postscript.
+In 2015 I came across several Internet sites, with then-and-now pictures, about Aird Uig and the former radar station on the Atlantic headland.
 Since finding those pages I am even more certain I was there in the 1960s but I must have been brain-washed on my return!